GPIO Comprehensive Guide

 Restart hardware service

-sudo systemctl restart eas-station-hardware
+sudo systemctl restart eas-station-gpio

 Data Not Updating